aocLEL/OII-Exercises/README.md

 > ***Note that the date output will automatically assume the format specified in initialization if one has been specified, otherwise the default will be adopted: `%d/%m/%Y %H:%M:%S`***

 > ***The format can't be changed after date initizialization***

+> ***IMPORTANT: The format of the current date created with the default constructor and the format for an Error Date object can't be speicified, the default will be adopted: `%d/%m/%Y %H/%M/%S`***

 > ***For get the format of a date we can use the membrer function `get_format()`***